jeek-on-git/PSHostFile/README.md

 Pester tests have been created to test functionality.
 Requires Pester 5.1.1. and above.

 ## Commands

+The commands have been logically grouped.
+Use the Get-Help to get further details and examples.

+Typically when working with the HostFile your workflow will follow a similar pattern

++ Load the HostFile
++ View, and filter, the HostFile entries
++ Modify (Add, Remove or Update) the HostFile entries
++ Backup the HostFile
++ Save changes back to the HostFile

 Use the following set of commands to manage the `HostFileObject`.